 While Croatia has become an incredibly popular destination, it wasn’t the country I was most looking forward to on this trip.
 Neighboring Bosnia and Herzegovina has long been on my list, specifically the town of Mostar.

 After checking out from the hotel, we drove down the Dalmatian coast.
+While you can cut inland and save some time, I’d recommend staying along the coast for the spectacular views.
 The roads in Croatia are well kept, though quite windy.
 They also hug the cliff-side for much of the drive, so it’s important to obey the speed limits.